-There are three main applications of psoma yoga: first as a personal practice for self-awareness and stress management, second as a way of offering a group learning experience of applied mindfulness either in a yoga setting or as group therapy, and third, as a way to work with someone else to support them on their personal healing journey.
+There are three main applications of psoma yoga: first as a personal practice for self-awareness and stress management, second as a way of offering a group an embodied learning experience and third, as a way to work with someone else to support them on their personal healing journey.

-My workshops and trainings have been offered for many years at retreat centers like Hollyhock (www.hollyhock.ca) and Hui Ho’olana (www.huiho.org).
-In my Hakomi trainings and sessions, in person or online, I also include an experience of psoma yoga.
+I’ve been offering workshops and trainings for many years at retreat centers Hollyhock (www.hollyhock.ca) and Hui Ho’olana (www.huiho.org).
+In my Hakomi trainings and sessions, whether in person or online, I also include an experience of psoma yoga.
+Healing and transformation must be embodied experiences.
 Participants are always invited to practise at their own level and to use their experience to inspire and enhance their personal and/or professional life and relationships.

 One of the powerful discoveries that we can make in a yoga practice for self-awareness is the connection between asana (posture) and state of mind.
-How we habitually hold ourselves and move in our bodies expresses the models we hold of who we are and what kind of world we think we’re living in.
-Until these beliefs and habits come into conscious awareness they remain on automatic and not only limit us physically but also keep us living in old realities and ways.
-They can even cause unnecessary suffering.
-Bringing these embodied beliefs and attitudes into consciousness and exploring other possibilities allows us to experience something new and can be life-changing.
+How we habitually hold ourselves and move in our bodies expresses the ideas we hold of who we are and what kind of world we think we’re living in.
+Until these models and habits come into conscious awareness they remain on automatic where they not only limit us physically but also keep us living in old realities.
+They even cause stress and unnecessary suffering.
+Bringing these embodied attitudes into consciousness and exploring other possibilities allows us to experience something new that can be life-changing.